MehmetAlpGuler/mag-interactive-backend-test/README.md

             Header : Location : http://localhost:8080/account/3

-* Controllers have interface for giving versions. it is also more accurate to give a version to the first implementations.
+* Controllers have an interface for giving versions. it is also more accurate to give a version to the first implementations.

         @RestController
         public interface StoreController {